Jessica Espinoza Jensen

 New Mexico Health Equity Partnership

-David holds a BBA in Business Marketing from the Anderson School of Business, at the University of New Mexico.
+David holds a BBA in Business Marketing from the Anderson School of Business, at the University of New Mexico, and a MFA from the Institute of American Indian Arts in Cultural Arts Administration.
 He has a background in applied fine arts and arts education.
 David’s previous experience includes teaching at the Institute of American Indian Arts and the Santa Fe Community College, as well as, producing and selling his own jewelry and fashion internationally.
 David is a Native of Santa Fe, as well as, a proud member of the Navajo Nation and Picuris Pueblo.
 David is a strong advocate for the arts.
 He has worked with the Pueblo Opera Program, Avant Garde, the New Mexico Museum Foundation, and the Southwestern Association for Indian Arts.
 He enjoys traveling, learning about new cultures, and sharing with others his own cultural background.

 David strongly believes in equity and advocacy for grass roots community action-